7.6 Did Jesus really died on the cross?

 • slander against Mary, the mother of Jesus (v.156),

-Later, modern authors proposed the “swoon theory”: Jesus did not die but merely fainted and later revived in the tomb.
-This hypothesis was defended by Karl Bahrdt and Karl Venturini in the 19th century, and later revived by Hugh Schonfield in The Passover Plot (1965) and Barbara Thiering (1992)1.
+Later, modern authors proposed the so-called “swoon theory”: Jesus did not die but merely fainted, and later revived in the tomb.
+This hypothesis was defended by Karl Bahrdt and Karl Venturini in the 19th century, and later revived in the 20th century by Hugh Schonfield in The Passover Plot (1965) and Barbara Thiering in 19921.

 2. Lee Strobel’s Investigation #